 Our route and featured tastings are subject to change.

-Slow-cooked fava bean stew and sausages with bread and ‘dakwa’ chili sauce, washed down with hibiscus and baobab drinks.
+Slow-cooked fava bean stew and beef sausages with bread and dakwa chili sauce, washed down with traditional drinks.

 Selection of stews and cottage cheese served on injera bread followed by traditional coffee.

-Yes, depending on the chosen experience and size of your group.
-In most cases, we would be happy to adapt an existing Sufra event for your private party or corporate team.
+Yes!
+Some experiences do have a minimum or maximum group size limit.
+In most cases, we would be happy to adapt an existing #Sufra event for your private party or corporate team.